WebSpellChecker/wproofreader-helm/README.md

 cd wproofreader-helm
 helm install --create-namespace --namespace wsc wproofreader-app wproofreader
 ```
-where `wsc` is the namespace the app should be installed to,
+where `wsc` is the namespace where the app should be installed,
-`wproofreader-app` – a Helm release name,
+`wproofreader-app` is the Helm release name,
-`wproofreader` – local Chart directory.
+`wproofreader` is the local Chart directory.

 API requests should be sent to the Kubernetes Service instance, reachable at
 ```text